KarmaComputing/flask-saas/README.md

 This is a pip package which makes integrating Stripe connect easier between projects.

-It will automatically register some routes, needed to complete [Stripe connect](https://stripe.com/en-gb/connect) onboarding.
+It will automatically register some routes needed to complete [Stripe connect](https://stripe.com/en-gb/connect) onboarding.

 ## Example installation